Board, Committees & Staff

 She started her nonprofit work in the wildlife rehabilitation and conservation field, and continued that work with the Bar Association of San Francisco.
 She has also been an active volunteer all her life, and currently volunteers with Project Homeless Connect in San Francisco, and New Directions an organization dedicated to providing travel experiences for developmentally disabled adults.
 She holds a B.A. from Randolph-Macon Woman's College in Lynchburg, VA.

-In his current role, Ed oversees four professional volunteer managers who work to coordinate the efforts of over seven-hundred volunteers.
-He has been involved in the field of volunteer administration for eight years.
-He started his career managing volunteers at a small non-profit in the education sector and has since managed volunteers in healthcare institutions and emergency services settings.
-Callahan is currently co-chair of the Human Resources Committee for the Association of Leaders in Volunteer Engagement (AL!VE), a member of the executive committee for the Delaware Valley Association of Volunteer Administrators (DVAVA) and a past member of the Delaware Association of Volunteer Administrators (DAVA), as well as the Delaware Society for Director of Volunteer Services (DSDVS).
-He is an active volunteer in his community, serving as an emergency medical technician with a local ambulance and a long-term care Ombudsman with the Pennsylvania Department of Aging.
+In his current role, Ed serves as the Director of Volunteer Services for Princeton HealthCare System.
+Prior to joining Princeton HealthCare System, Ed oversaw volunteer operations for the American Red Cross, Blood Services Region in Philadelphia, Pennsylvania.
+He has been involved in the field of volunteer administration for more than 10 years now and began managing volunteers at a small non-profit in the education sector.
+In addition to the hospital setting, Ed has managed volunteers in nursing homes and with emergency medical service organizations.
+Callahan is a current member of the New Jersey Association of HealthCare Volunteer Resource Professionals and also serves as a member of the executive board for the Delaware Valley Association of Volunteer Administrators.
+He has previously been co-chair of the Human Resources Committee for the Association of Leaders in Volunteer Engagement, and is a past member of the Delaware Association of Volunteer Administrators, as well as the Delaware Society for Director of Volunteer Services.
+He does consulting work in volunteer administration and is an active volunteer in his community, serving as an emergency medical technician and a long-term care Ombudsman with the Pennsylvania Department of Aging.